c8r/kit/docs/components/Cartesian.md

 # Cartesian

-Display the cartesian product of component props.
+Display the Cartesian product of component props.

 ```.jsx
 <Cartesian